tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 If the server does not provide an "encrypted_server_name" extension in EncryptedExtensions, the client MUST abort the connection with an "illegal_parameter" alert.
-Moreover, if MUST check that PaddedServerNameList.nonce matches the contents of the "encrypted_server_name" extension provided by the server.
+Moreover, it MUST check that PaddedServerNameList.nonce matches the value of the "encrypted_server_name" extension provided by the server.
 If it does not, the client MUST abort the connection with an "illegal_parameter" alert.